lstein/mythfs-perl/README.md

  total 4
  -r--r--r-- 1 lstein lstein 3512038152 Apr 24 00:00 Flirting With Disaster 2013-04-24-00:00.mpg
 </pre>

+The size of directories corresponds to the number of recordings (not counting subdirectories) contained within it.

 Customizing the Directory Listing
 =================================